Technical Senior High School: Music

 Tech High School has a music program, with orchestra, band, and choir as the three major components.
-The orchestra, led since 2009 by Kara Mather, is broken into three groups, according to ability: Concert Orchestra, Symphony Orchestra, and Chamber Orchestra.
+The orchestra program is broken into three groups, by their ability: Concert Orchestra, Symphony Orchestra, and Chamber Orchestra.
 The Chamber Orchestra is a smaller elite group of musicians who have volunteered to practice before school one day a week.
 It performs at special events in the community, as well as at Tech.
-Symphony Orchestra is the primary orchestral group, and the Concert group comprises mostly freshman and sophomore students.
+The Symphony Orchestra is the primary orchestral group, and the Concert group comprises mostly freshman and sophomore students.
 A notable previous director of the orchestra program is Steven Eckblad, now retired, who is still a prominent musician in the St. Cloud area, teaching cello and bass while playing bass in the St. Cloud Symphony Orchestra.
 Some Tech students also participate in the St. Cloud Symphony.
-The band is conducted by Jessica Scherer, and the choir by Victoria Hedtke.
+The band is conducted by Jessica Scherer, the choir by Victoria Hedtke, and the orchestra by Carlin Mayhew.

 The Tech Band and Orchestra have a tradition of going on tour every two years to a major U.S. city.
 Some recent destinations have been Orlando in 2014, New Orleans in 2012, and New York City in 2010.

 Activities

 A variety of extracurricular activities are offered at St. Cloud Tech, including Speech, TARGET, Math Team, Students Against Destructive Decisions (SADD), Knowledge Bowl, Music Listening Contest, the Economics Challenge, VEX Robotics, and National Honor Society.
 These programs have helped students develop leadership skills.
 At the 2013 Econ Challenge, Tech senior Tyler Benning was named the #1 Econ student in the state.
 Led by head coach Karmin Schraw, the speech team placed 8th at the 2013 National Forensics League national tournament in Alabama.
 Phillip Hoelscher, a 2013 graduate, placed 8th in the Drama category, beating out hundreds of kids from around the nation.
 The previous year he placed 2nd in Drama at the Harvard Invitational while his teammate, Maria Null, took 5th place in Drama that same year.
 The speech team has won the Central Lakes Conference title 21 years in a row.

-Tech’s VEX Robotics team, led by coach Matthew Keil, has also seen notable success.
-The team has reached the state competition every year since its founding.
-Tech team 98377G also reached the VEX World Championship in 2022.
+Tech's VEX Robotics team has also seen notable success, reaching the state competition every year since its founding.
+Tech team 98377G also reached the VEX World Championship in 2022 and 2023, and set the state records for awards won in a season (24), matches won in a season (113), and longest winning streak (55 matches).

 New building

 After a referendum on November 8, 2016, it was announced that the school would move to a new building and be renamed Tech High School.

 The 100-year-old school building celebrated its last school year in June 2019.
 Athletic facilities at the new school include a pool, three court main gyms and one court auxiliary gym, a multipurpose activities room, fitness room, multipurpose outdoor stadium, four multipurpose grass fields, three softball fields, two baseball fields, and an eight-court outdoor tennis facility.
-New Tech features an 800-seat auditorium; choir, orchestra, and band ensemble rooms; small group practice rooms; and 2D and 3D art studios.
+New Tech features a 900-seat auditorium; choir, orchestra, and band ensemble rooms; small group practice rooms; and 2D and 3D art studios.